 Welcome to the Department of Computer Science at the University of Arizona!

 Yes!
-Parents and guardians are welcome to be a part of the advisor meeting and tour.
+Parents, guardians, or other supporters are welcome to be a part of the advisor meeting and tour.

 We are located in the Gould-Simpson building.
 The Academic Services Office, which houses our academic advisors, is located in Gould-Simpson, 917.
 Department Head and Faculty offices are located on the 7th and 8th floor of the Gould-Simpson building.